roflmelon/express-notes/README.md

 ## Installation

-- No installation required, simply visit live link here: https://express-notes-utor.herokuapp.com/
+- No installation required for viewing only, simply visit live link here: https://express-notes-utor.herokuapp.com/
+- If this application needs to be used to view saved notes, please install to local machine.
+- Download the repository.
+- Run npm install from directory.

 ## Usage